habedi/omni-lpr/README.md

 ##### Building the Docker Images

-You can build the Docker images for different backends using the provided `Makefile`:
+You can build the Docker images for different backends using the provided [Makefile](Makefile).

 - **CPU (default):** `make docker-build-cpu`
 - **OpenVINO:** `make docker-build-openvino`